ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/navigating-the-landscape.md

 | [Previous](https://ankit-rathi.github.io/dsai-ssh/understanding-the-big-picture/)  | [Table of Contents](https://ankit-rathi.github.io/dsai-ssh/) | [Next](https://ankit-rathi.github.io/dsai-ssh/working-on-building-blocks/)  |

-DS/AI is a complex and evolving field.
-The first challenge a DS/AI aspirant faces is understanding the landscape and how he could navigate through it.
+Data intelligence is a complex and evolving field.
+The first challenge a data intelligence aspirant faces is understanding the landscape and how he could navigate through it.
 Consider this, if you are travelling to a new city, and if you don’t have the map, you will have trouble to navigate the city and you will need to ask a lot of random people during your travel without knowing how much they know about the place.
 Similarly, all the newcomers to data science have this trouble, and there are two ways to deal with this, arrange the map (or a guide) or travel yourself and learn with experience.

 ![](https://cdn-images-1.medium.com/max/800/1*-QGfrm_HeA4eUoCDa46seQ.png)

-> This post intends to serve as a map of DS/AI field.
+> This post intends to serve as a map of data intelligence field.

 You might have heard data science, machine learning, deep learning, artificial intelligence etc terminology but might not be fully aware of these terms, what to use when and how these topics are interconnected.
-After going through this post, you should be able to understand what is where in DS/AI field.
+After going through this post, you should be able to understand what is where in data intelligence field.

 ### Multi-disciplinary field

-> DS/AI is a multidisciplinary field with sub-fields of study in Math/Statistics, CS/IT & Business/Domain knowledge.
+> Data intelligence is a multidisciplinary field with sub-fields of study in Math/Statistics, CS/IT & Business/Domain knowledge.

 Math/Statistics is required to understand the data and relationship between data elements.
 CS/IT skills are required to process the data to generate insights.
 And Business or domain knowledge is required to apply above to skills in the context of a business problem.